mehmetklllc/take-screenshot-website/README.md

 ------------------------------------------------------
 ## Requirements

-•	Postgresql needs to be installed
+•	Postgresql needs to be installed.

-•	Rabbitmq must be installed
+•	Rabbitmq must be installed.

 •	download phantomjs (download the corresponding os and put it in the directory you set: http://phantomjs.org/download.html, then set the index on the 29th line in the ScreenShoter class)